Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - Iterators can be applied to any collection.
 - In Iterator, we can read and remove items from a collection.

+## Event Handling

+- It is Changing the state of an object is known as an event.
+- Example: click on button.
+- Event handling has three main components,
+- __Events__ : An event is a change in state of an object.
+- __Events Source__ : Event source is an object that generates an event.
+- __Listeners__ : A listener is an object that listens to the event and gets notified when an event occurs.